MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 HJ: She's absolutely incredible.
 {: .interviewee }

 AG: Talk about serious music.
-She's doing the [Ligeti](https://en.wikipedia.org/wiki/Gy%C3%B6rgy_Ligeti) stuff in crazy outfits.
+She's doing the [Ligeti&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Gy%C3%B6rgy_Ligeti) stuff in crazy outfits.
 People are laughing, but it's that stunned, "I don't know what to make of this, whether to laugh or cry" thing because you're so shocked.
 {: .interviewer }

 HJ: But Ligeti would have been very happy with this.
 Ligeti is considered to be one of the greatest composers of the 20th century and he's also considered to be one of the most serious composers.
 However, his music is full of fun and humor.
 He wrote a piece for 100 metronomes.
 Come on.
 You know?